 In the previous section we discussed IT component vulnerabilities and practices to best prevent, secure, and mitigate those risks.
 Next we will move into a high-level, holistic strategy for Cybersecurity as we look at a hospital IT network from a "systems of systems" perspective.

-1535 Cybersecurity as we look at a hospital IT network from a "systems of systems" perspective.
 Hospital IT networks are unique, and thus managing the risks associated with a given hospital network should be treated as such.
 How an organization establishes security priorities is based on identifying the common and unique risks, assessing the probability of that common or unique risk's hazardous situation coming to fruition and then determining the severity.
 This task can be cumbersome especially with complex system of systems (i.e., a hospital IT network).